The Ellis Drive Six and School Integration

 1108 Fairview Ave, Urbana, IL

-In 1965, two neighbors and University of Illinois mailmen, Carlos Donaldson and Paul Hursey, learned of a dissertation that identified achievement gaps between African American students who attended James Wellen Hays Elementary School and the other schools in Urbana School District 116.
-Realizing that their children were not receiving an equal education, Donaldson and Hursey, along with Willeta Donaldson, Shirley Hursey, Jo Ann Jackson, and Rev. Dr. Evelyn Underwood, formed the Hays School Neighborhood Association.
-They lived in the Dr. Ellis Subdivision—the first subdivision of single-family homes in Urbana developed for African Americans—and met, researched, and strategized about meeting with the Urbana School Board to address educational disparities and advocate for school integration in 1966.
+In the 1960s, after realizing that their children were not receiving an equal education at James Wellen Hays Elementary School, neighbors Carlos and Willeta Donaldson, Paul and Shirley Hursey, Jo Ann Jackson, and Rev. Dr. Evelyn Underwood (then known as Evelyn Burnett), formed the Hays School Neighborhood Association.
+They lived in the Dr. Ellis Subdivision—the first subdivision of single-family homes in Urbana developed for African Americans—and met, researched, and strategized about meeting with the Urbana School Board to address educational disparities for African American children and advocate for school integration.
 These neighbors became known as the Ellis Drive Six.

-Equipped with the dissertation and stories of their own children’s unequal educational experiences, the Ellis Drive Six successfully challenged the all-white school board.
+Their efforts to challenge and stand up against the all-white School Board were successful.
 In 1966, 12 years after Brown v.
-Board of Education declared that “separate-but-equal” schools were not, in fact, equal, Urbana School District 116 became the first school district statewide to institute a desegregation program in its schools.
-African American children who attended Hays School were sent to other schools in the district, and white children of University of Illinois students who lived in Orchard Downs were brought to Hays.
-Integration of all elementary schools was initially difficult.
-Siblings were split up and sent to different schools, and some African American students attending schools that were recently all-white faced unequal treatment from their teachers.
+Board of Education declared that “separate-but-equal” schools were not, in fact, equal, Urbana School District 116 became the first school district statewide to institute a desegregation program.
+Many African American children who attended Hays School were bused to other schools in the district, and children of University of Illinois students who lived in Orchard Downs were bused to Hays.
+While there were challenges during the implementation of the integration program, most issues were resolved by 1968.
+Hays School was renamed as the Dr. Martin Luther King Jr. Elementary School in 1970, and the school remains open to this day.

-The Ellis Drive Six was comprised of individuals who believed in the power of unity to enact change, and their community advocacy extended beyond school reform.
+The Ellis Drive Six comprised individuals who believed in the power of unity to enact change, and their community advocacy extended beyond school reform.

 Paul and Shirley Hursey led demonstrations protesting discriminatory housing policy.
 At one time, homes purchased by African Americans that were not located in the predominantly African American North End neighborhood (which contained the Dr. Ellis Subdivision), would be physically moved to the North End.
 In protest of these racist housing practices, the Hurseys led demonstrations where they would use cars to blockade roads on which the houses were to be moved.
 The Hurseys were also deeply involved in the community.
 Mr. Hursey was the first African American to serve on the Urbana City Council and was instrumental in bringing equal services to the North End.
 He was elected in 1962 and served multiple terms.
 Mrs. Hursey was active in civic and church activities in the Champaign-Urbana area.